 - We will make it a priority to give your child the character, education and work ethic that will help them to become productive members of your family and lay the groundwork for future success.

-Our students are taught responsibility; they will learn teamwork through sports and work; and they will gain character through the application of Biblical principles in everything they do.
+Our students are taught responsibility; they will learn teamwork through sports and work; and they will gain character.
 And through it all, they will enjoy themselves and get to be kids – singing, playing sports, going to summer camp, etc. – without the burdens of their past troubles.

 Freedom Academy is a place of non-stop activity